Red Octopus: Release and reception

-Red Octopus was released on June 13, 1975, just as the band began a lengthy summer and fall tour in its support.
-Propelled by the success of the edited single version of "Miracles," which hit No. 3 on Billboard, the album itself became a runaway blockbuster, topping the US charts for four non-consecutive weeks and eventually certified 2× platinum.
+Red Octopus was released on June 13, 1975, just as the band began a lengthy summer and fall tour in support.
+Propelled by the success of the edited single version of "Miracles," which hit No. 3 on Billboard, the album itself became a runaway blockbuster, topping the US charts for four non-consecutive weeks and going gold by August; it was eventually certified 2× platinum by the RIAA.
 The follow up single "Play on Love" also charted at No. 49, as the group became one of America's hottest acts.

 Critical reception to the album was largely mixed.
 Ed Ward led off a review in Rolling Stone by stating "If it weren't for Balin, Red Octopus would be completely unlistenable" before going on to single out "Miracles" and "There Will Be Love" as the best tracks ("not only good for them, but downright good"), while savaging the efforts of other band members.
 Over at The Village Voice, Robert Christgau claimed "this is indeed their most significant album of the decade, but what does it signify?" before bemusedly adding "While the returned Marty Balin is the most soulful folkie ever to set voice to plastic, he remains a mushbrain," ultimately awarding the album a B− grade.
 By contrast, Billboard praised the album, leading with "The recharged Starship duplicates the power and energy of the early Airplane while still bringing fresh elements to the music," noting "excellent lyrics and vocal interchanges by Balin and Slick are high points."
 Cashbox was also favorable, calling it "an album of strengths" and concluding it was "eight musical arms to hold you."

 Retrospective reviews are largely favorable.
-William Rhulmann at AllMusic gave the album four-and-a-half stars, noting "the album is more ballad-heavy and melodic than the Airplane albums, which made it more accessible to the broader audience it reached, though "Sweeter Than Honey" is as tough a rocker as the band ever played."
+William Rhulmann at AllMusic noted that "the album is more ballad-heavy and melodic than the Airplane albums, which made it more accessible to the broader audience it reached, though "Sweeter Than Honey" is as tough a rocker as the band ever played."
 Ultimate Classic Rock observed that the album "succeeded through sheer force of varietal will.
 Major contributions from guitarist Craig Chaquico, violinist Papa John Creach, keyboardist Freiberg and bassist/multi-instrumentalist Pete Sears gave the album a compelling momentum, even for those who arrived having only known "Miracles" from the radio.
 From song to song, Red Octopus played to every strength of Jefferson Starship's collaborative whole."

 Many of the reviews often praised Balin's return as he resumed leadership prominence within the group, although there would now be pressure on him to follow up the success of Red Octopus and "Miracles."
 Later, Slick noted "That was Marty's era, the Starship thing.
 We were coming out of screwball topics for lyrics...and getting more into dance music and romantic love, which is Marty's forte.
 So he got his chance to shine."

 In the fall of 1975, Papa John Creach left the band to pursue his solo career; he was not replaced.